magento/devdocs/guides/v2.0/test/integration/integration_test_execution.md

 In order to run the integration tests, a test database has to be created and configured.
 Besides this, you might also want to adjust the PHPUnit configuration, depending on your requirements.

-Please refer to [Preparing Integration Test Execution](#setup) for further information on setting up the test environment.
+Please refer to [Preparing Integration Test Execution][setup] for further information on setting up the test environment.

 ### Command Line Interface (CLI)

 This option can be used for running the tests locally during development or on remote servers during Continuous Integration.

-Please refer to [Running Integration Tests in the CLI]([cli-run]) for further information.
+Please refer to [Running Integration Tests in the CLI][cli run] for further information.

 ### PHPStorm IDE